Skip to content

 Flag Description

---version V Install a specific version
+--version V Install a specific release version

 --uninstall Remove Jac